vmuralee/TauMonitoringTool/README.md

-# TauMonitoringTool
-Monitoring tool using NanoAOD samples

-In this repo, `producers/picoNtupler_TandP.py` is used to make turn-on plots with NanoAOD data.
+# To produce the pico ntuple
+First to produce the pico ntuple using the `picoNtuplizer.py` with arguments of  2p1(2p5) and output ntuple name `python3 picoNtuplizer.py 2p1 picoNtuple`

+# To produce the plot
 The following command generates a plot of tau pT for the ditau-monitoring path, and saves it to a pdf file.

-`python3 picoNtupler_TandP.py --channel ditau --run "Fill 8102" --plot testplot --var tau_pt`
+`python3 plotter_from_ntuplizer.py --input picoNtuple.root --channel ditau --run "Fill 8102" --plot testplot --var tau_pt`

-The following command does the same thing, but for tau eta (necessary to include --iseta flag and change --var)

-`python3 picoNtupler_TandP.py --channel ditau --run "Fill 8102" --plot testplot --var tau_eta --iseta`
+The following command does the same thing, but for tau eta (necessary to include --iseta flag and change --var) `python3 plotter_from_ntuplizer.py --input picoNtuple.root --channel ditau --run "Fill 8102" --plot testplot --var tau_eta --iseta`

-Plots for Fill 8102 have been made and are stored in the directory `AllPlotsFill8102`